It’s so fun to make your own purse and create it just how you want! Make one for yourself with this easy DIY crossbody bag-free printable pattern.

 12 At the opening, turn your purse right side out.
 Gently push out the curved corners.

-14 Finally, sew the opening in the lining, closed by using a hand or machine stitch.
+14 Finally, sew the opening in the lining using a hand or machine stitch.

 Not putting in the zipper?
-Follow the instructions, but skip step 5 and 6.
+Follow the instructions, but skip steps 5 and 6.
 Topstitch the top edge of the bag together.
-You may consider hand sewing in a snap or magnet closure to secure?
+To secure it, you may consider hand sewing in a snap or magnet closure.

 Passing on the interfacing?
-Use the tutorial as it is but skip step 1.
+Use the tutorial as it is; however, skip step 1.

 Skipping the cording?
 Utilize the instructions as they are, but skip step 8.

 Forget the D-rings?
-Go by the instructions in the tutorial but skip step 7 and 8.
+Go by the instructions in the tutorial, but skip steps 7 and 8.

-If you try this project, please let me know in the comment box below.
-Or if you share a picture, please tag me @bebraveandbloom or #bebraveandbloom.
+Please let me know if you try this project in the comment box below.
+Or if you share a picture, please tag me @bebraveandbloom or #bebraveandbloominspiration.

 Discover more DIY clothing and accessories styles and patterns in these posts.